 It happened, After a successful experiment, BforBloggers is now showing Sitelinks on Bing as well, have a look:-

 Having site links will increase the CTR on your articles.
-With more increase in the click-through rate, you can expect more conversions and higher rankings in long term.
+With more increase in the click-through rate, you can expect more conversions and higher rankings in the long term.

 The whole procedure will take time to show the results.
 This can be a month or a week depending upon the google and its crawl rate.
 Following the suggestions I gave you will ensure a higher percentage of getting success.